 Another issue is how well you get on with your children and their spouses.
 If you choose to sign over your property to them it naturally becomes their asset.

 If relations deteriorate or if, for example, your children then divorce, you could find the house being sold out from under you.
 Equally, your property could become subject to a bankruptcy settlement for your children.

 If you should outlive your children, then you could find yourself living in a property that’s now owned by their beneficiaries.

 The issue is further complicated by the risk of capital gains tax (CGT).
-If you gift your property to your children, as it won’t be their main residence, any gains above the £11,100 annual allowance will be subject to 18% tax for basic-rate tax payers and 28 per cent for higher rate tax payers.
-By contrast, there’s no CGT liability on cash gifts.
+If you gift your property to your children, as it won’t be their main residence, any gains above the £12,000 annual allowance will be subject to 18% tax for basic-rate tax payers and 28% for higher rate tax payers.

 Remember to include potential care costs when making your plans.
 Local councils have the power to reverse any transfer of ownership if they deem that the transfer was a “deliberate deprivation of assets” calculated to avoid residential care home fees.